Skip to main content

 Longer-Term Considerations beyond Fertility

-The persistent suppression of the HPG axis, even when is normalized, has implications that extend beyond reproductive capacity.
+The persistent suppression of the HPG axis, even when serum testosterone is normalized, has implications that extend beyond reproductive capacity.
 The natural, pulsatile secretion of gonadotropins is a biological rhythm the body is accustomed to.
 The absence of these pulses may have subtle, long-term consequences that are areas of ongoing research.
 For example, both LH and FSH have receptors in various tissues outside of the gonads, suggesting they may have other physiological roles that are bypassed during suppressive therapy.

 Furthermore, the reliance on aromatase inhibitors to control estrogen levels highlights another layer of complexity.
 Achieving the correct balance is a clinical skill.
 Both excessively high and excessively low estrogen levels in men are detrimental, affecting bone health, cardiovascular function, and libido.